FAQs

 3

+MAP Differential was founded and is run by corporate insiders who spent years in corporate, both executing as well as interview/hiring/managing hundreds of early career individuals.
+This program is based on the insider’s perspective, not theory.
 MAP Differential focuses on the real foundation students need to succeed, not the one colleges assume they have.
-Instead of centering only on resumes and job boards, the program teaches students how to build a compelling narrative, form meaningful connections, and translate involvement into opportunities
+Instead of centering only on resumes and job boards, the program teaches students how to build a compelling narrative, form meaningful connections, and translate involvement into opportunities.

 When should students start MAP Differential?